nking/shared/README.txt

 If you build the jar file to use as an API
 NOTE that it depends upon lib/trove4j-3.0.3.jar lib/netlib-java-all-1.1.2.jar and lib/mtj-1.0.4.jar
+which are included in the lib directory (the build file uses that location).